MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/MPOS-or-CPOS.md

 - Store Commerce for Microsoft Windows
 - Store Commerce for iOS and Android
 - Cloud POS (CPOS), which supports the Microsoft Edge and Google Chrome browsers
-- Modern POS (MPOS) for Microsoft Windows (MPOS will be deprecated in Oct 2023)
+- Modern POS (MPOS) for Microsoft Windows (MPOS will be deprecated in October 2023.)

 In all cases, the POS (Store Commerce and CPOS) shares the same core application code.
 This point is important for the following reasons: